Cabrra/Strategy-Game/README.md

 The attack phase allows the user to pick a character on the screen to attack.
 The characters which can be attacked are those within the range of attack.
 This is determined by comparing the location of the attacking character with the locations of the other characters in the game.
 The distance between two characters is determined by the following formula:

-> distance = abs (x2 – x1) + abs (y2 – y1)
+> distance = abs (x2 â€“ x1) + abs (y2 â€“ y1)

 Finally, attack is based on the following numbers:
 > A Warrior (W or w) has an attack range of 1.
 Attack range is 7 to 14.
 > A Sorcerer (S or s) has an attack range of 2.
 Attack range is 1 to 10.
 > An Archer (A or a) has an attack range of 4.
 Attack range is 2 to 7.

-A character which has 0 hit points is represented as a ‘D’ or ‘d’ on the battlefield (depending on which team they are on).
+A character which has 0 hit points is represented as a â€˜Dâ€™ or â€˜dâ€™ on the battlefield (depending on which team they are on).
 The game ends when a team has no players left alive to continue fighting.

-+ The turn order and each character’s remaining/max hit points are displayed at all times during the game
++ The turn order and each characterâ€™s remaining/max hit points are displayed at all times during the game
 + The character whose turn it is currently is highlighted in the turn-order

 Sample screen: